 Open an IRA or Roth IRA

-If you plan to max out your 401(k) this year – the 2020 limit is $19,500 – then you may consider opening an IRA (if you don’t already have one) with your brand-new nest egg.
+If you plan to max out your 401(k) this year – the 2022 limit is $20,500 and in 2023 the limit is $22,500 – then you may consider opening an IRA (if you don’t already have one) with your brand-new nest egg.
 Whether you opt for a Roth IRA or a traditional IRA depends on your income.
-Remember, in order to be eligible for a Roth IRA, your AGI must be less than $139,000.
+Remember, in order to be eligible for a Roth IRA, your AGI must be less than $144,000 in 2022 or $153,000 in 2023.
 Traditional IRAs do not have salary limits, though.

 It’s important to note that the tax benefits of these accounts differ.
 Your contributions to a traditional IRA are tax-deductible in the year you make them, and you’ll pay taxes on withdrawals based on your income at that time.
 Roth IRA contributions aren’t tax-deductible, but you won’t pay taxes when you make withdrawals.

 So why an IRA?
 In addition to the tax benefits, an IRA is an excellent way to add a little boost to your retirement income, in addition to any other income streams you might have, like 401(k) savings, a pension or Social Security benefits.
-Plus, the 2020 contribution limit for IRAs is $6,000, so you’d be able to nearly max it out.
+Plus, the 2022 contribution limit for IRAs is $6,000, so you’d be able to nearly max it out.
+For 2023, the limit is $6,500.

 Start a 529 Plan for Your Child